 Each political science colloquium is limited to students who are assigned by the department, not by individual instructors.
 Preference is given in the following order: senior Barnard majors; junior Barnard majors; sophomore Barnard students who have declared the major and will be studying abroad during junior year; senior and junior majors from other undergraduate divisions of the University; non-majors from all undergraduate divisions of the university.

 Please apply here.
 If you run into any problems filling out the form, please email PolSci@barnard.edu.

 Essay Prize: Every semester colloquium instructors each can nominate one essay written by a Barnard Political Science major in her or his colloquium for the Political Science Quarterly Prize.

-For the spring colloquia, Barnard Political Science majors must submit their applications to the Department Office, 205 Lefrak, by 5:00 p.m. on October 31 - Halloween!
+For the spring colloquia, Barnard Political Science majors must submit their applications by 5:00 p.m. on October 31 - Halloween!
 If October 31 falls on a weekend, the applications will be due the following Monday at 5pm.
-The placement roster will be posted on the bulletin board outside 205 Lefrak after 12 noon on November 6, as well as posted online.
+Students will receive an email notifying them of their placement.

 (Sophomores, please note: The Dean of Studies' due date for you to declare your major is March 1.)

 Please note that students are assigned to a colloquium by the Department and not by individual instructors.
 Be sure to attend the first class session in order to secure your place in the course.

 Fall 2018 Colloquium Schedule (applications due April 1, 2018)